 The Design Objective

-- Delegate portions of that workflow to specialist agents with explicit task state.
+- Workflow fragments delegate to specialist agents carrying explicit task state.

-- Expose tools and resources to those agents through structured, typed capability boundaries.
+- Tools and resources surface through typed, structured capability boundaries.

-- Produce traces, logs, metrics, and test evidence that make failures explainable.
+- Failures become explainable via traces, logs, metrics, and test evidence.

-- Keep human approval checkpoints and operator-visible controls explicit across protocol boundaries.
+- Human approval checkpoints remain visible and explicit across every protocol boundary.

 A Reference Architecture That Stays Small

 The following reference design is intentionally modest.
-It avoids speculative complexity while preserving the architectural seams that matter:
+No speculative abstractions, no “we might need this later” layers.
+It preserves only the architectural seams that actually matter:

 User / Front-End